-We collect, process, use, store, transmit and transfer personal information from individuals located in the EU in connection with our business.
-The collection, processing, storage, transmission, transfer and use of personal information in the EU are governed by the provisions of the General Data Protection Regulation ((EU) 2016/679), or the GDPR.
-This legislation imposes requirements relating to having legal bases for processing personal information relating to identifiable individuals and transferring such information outside of the European Economic Area, to third countries that have not been found to provide adequate protection to such personal information, including to the U.S., providing details to those individuals regarding the processing of their personal information, keeping personal information secure, having data processing agreements with third parties who process personal information, responding to individuals' requests to exercise their rights in respect of their personal information, reporting security breaches involving personal information to the competent national data protection authority and affected individuals, appointing data protection officers, conducting data protection impact assessments and record-keeping.
-The GDPR imposes significant responsibilities and liabilities in relation to personal information that we process, and we may be required to put in place additional mechanisms designed to comply with the GDPR.
-Failure to comply with the requirements of the GDPR and related national data protection laws of the member states of the EU may result in investigations, substantial fines up to the greater of €20 million or 4% of annual global turnover, civil claims, and damages being brought against us, which could have a material adverse effect on our business, financial condition and results of operations.
+We collect, process, use, store, transmit and transfer personal information from individuals located in the EU and the United Kingdom in connection with our business.
+The collection, storage, transmission, transfer, use, and other processing of personal information in the EU are governed by the provisions of the General Data Protection Regulation ((EU) 2016/679), or the GDPR.
+In the UK, the applicable legislation is the UK General Data Protection Regulation, or the UK GDPR.
+This legislation imposes requirements relating to having legal bases for processing personal information relating to identifiable individuals, transferring such information outside of the UK or the European Economic Area, to third countries that have not been found to provide adequate protection to such personal information, including to the U.S., providing details to those individuals regarding the processing of their personal information, keeping personal information secure, having data processing agreements with third parties who process personal information, responding to individuals' requests to exercise their rights in respect of their personal information, reporting security breaches involving personal information to the competent national data protection authority and affected individuals, appointing data protection officers, conducting data protection impact assessments and record-keeping.
+Failure to comply with the requirements of the GDPR, the UK GDPR and related national data protection laws of the UK and the member states of the EU may result in investigations, substantial fines up to the greater of €20 million or 4% of annual global turnover, civil claims, and damages being brought against us, which could have a material adverse effect on our business, financial condition and results of operations.

-While the GDPR applies uniformly across the EU, each EU member State is permitted to issue nation-specific data protection legislation, which has created inconsistencies on a country-by country basis.
-Further, the United Kingdom's exit from the EU, often referred to as Brexit, and ongoing developments in the United Kingdom have created further uncertainty with regard to the regulation of data protection and privacy in the United Kingdom.
-The United Kingdom has implemented legislation that substantially implements the GDPR, and the European Commission and issued an adequacy decision under the GDPR and the Law Enforcement Directive on June 28, 2021, pursuant to which personal information generally may be transferred from the EU to the United Kingdom without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European Commission's adequacy decision may be renewed.
-During that period, the European Commission will monitor the legal situation in the United Kingdom and may intervene at any time with respect to its adequacy decision.
-The United Kingdom's adequacy determination therefore is subject to future uncertainty and may be subject to modification or revocation in the future, with the United Kingdom potentially being considered an inadequate third country under the GDPR and transfers of personal information from the European Economic Area to the United Kingdom will require a transfer mechanism.
+While the GDPR applies uniformly across the EU, each EU member state is permitted to issue nation-specific data protection legislation, which has created inconsistencies on a country-by country basis.
+The United Kingdom may introduce legislation reforming the UK GDPR in 2025, which could result in further inconsistencies requiring us to modify our compliance measures and incur costs.

+The European Commission issued an adequacy decision to the United Kingdom under the GDPR on June 28, 2021, pursuant to which personal information generally may be transferred from the EU to the United Kingdom without restriction; however, this adequacy decision is subject to a four-year "sunset" period, meaning that the adequacy decision will last until June 27, 2025, unless the European Commission renews it.
+The European Commission may intervene at any time with respect to its adequacy decision.
+The United Kingdom's adequacy determination therefore is subject to future uncertainty and may be subject to modification or revocation, with the United Kingdom potentially being considered an inadequate third country under the GDPR, meaning that transfers of personal information from the European Economic Area to the United Kingdom would require an alternative transfer mechanism.
 Furthermore, there will be increasing scope for divergence in application, interpretation and enforcement of the data protection law as between the United Kingdom and European Economic Area.
+The United Kingdom has introduced legislation that, if enacted, would result in its data protection and regulatory scheme diverging from the GDPR.